-Body Without Organs is an international literary journal that accepts work from teenagers aged 13-19.
+Body Without Organs is an international literary journal that accepts work from young writers aged 13-23.
 We publish quarterly issues, conduct interviews and features, host contests, offer writing tips and tricks on our blog, and more.
 To see our current submission opportunities, click here.

 The name Body Without Organs comes from a quote by Antonin Artaud: “When you will have made him a body without organs, then you will have delivered him from all his automatic reactions and restored him to his true freedom.”